coly-technologies/coly-technologies.github.io/coly-api.md

 }
 ```

----

-##### Header Requirement:
+##### Header Requirement

-The Bearer access token must be included into the request header.
+The Bearer access token must be included in the request header:

 ```json
 {